Swift TOO API

 if too.submit():

-print("TOO submitted succesfully")
+print("TOO submitted successfully")

 else:

-print("Sorry there was a problem with the submission")
+print("Sorry, there was a problem with the submission")

 Swift Mission Operations Center